Why is it important to think about business development?

-Each person on your team will have unique skill, talents and tasks.
+Each person on your team will have unique skills, talents, and tasks.
 Finding a way to measure each member of your team’s performance fairly is essential.
 This can be achieved by ensuring that each member knows their value in the team, each must be aware of their role and know how they affect the success of the team as a whole.
-Regularly measuring results, sharing the information of the team and touching base with each individual is key.
+Regularly measuring results, sharing the information of the team, and touching base with each individual is key.

 Leaders who delegate properly create an open and honest environment.

 While it is a given that each team member is expected to function and execute their tasks with excellence, it is also important to foster a culture where you are open to new and innovative ideas that may boost performance.
 It is important for your team members to know that their opinion is valued and that you are open to hearing them.
 In creating this open and honest environment, a leader who delegates well allows room for innovation and fresh ideas to grow and to work.
 Delegating can foster new opportunities for your team to be more inventive.